Documenting Your Decisions

 Always document the context of a decision.
 You'll be surprised how this one activity can improve your decision making capability in the long term.

-It may come in as a surprise, but there is a peripheral benefit of working in a government setup, which is that you encounter lot of intelligent and useful ideas1.
+It may come in as a surprise, but there is a peripheral benefit of Serving The Nation With A Delight in a government setup, which is that you encounter lot of intelligent and useful ideas[1].

 One such idea was to document the context of a decision.
 It came from Mr R. Bandyopadhyay, ex-secretary of Ministry of Corporate Affairs.